Buying Property in Thailand

 Example: CAM Fee 50 baht per sqm, per month, condo unit size 100 sqm, total yearly fee = 50 baht X 100 sqm = 5,000 baht per month X 12 months = 60,000 baht per year.

-Condos also have a special reserve fund for major repairs and upgrades of the building, this is known as a "Sinking Fund Fee".
+Condos also have a special reserve fund for major repairs and upgrades of the building, this is known as a "Sinking Fund Fee" which is usually paid only by the first buyer of such a condominium unit.

 Can foreigners buy land in Thailand?

-If the foreigner wishes to acquire land and build a house, he/she should obtain a long term lease on the land (for a period not exceeding 30 years each term).
+If the foreigner wishes to acquire land and build a house, he/she may obtain a long-term lease on the land (for a period not exceeding 30 years each term).
 Read more about "Leases in Thailand".

 Am I allowed to build and own any structure on land?

-Legally, any building is considered as being a part of land over which such building is constructed.
+Legally, any building is considered to be a part of the land over which such a building is constructed.
 However, a building may be considered as a separation part when it is a tenant of land who builds a building under a leasing agreement.
-Therefore, a foreigner may own any building on his rented land in Thailand.
+Therefore, a foreigner may own any building on his rented land in Thailand but it has to be agreed at the beginning on what would happen if the lease ends.

-If your spouse is Thai, and you are planning to build a house on his/her land, you are recommended to sign a lease agreement with your spouse indicating that you are a tenant.
-This way, you shall have a joint ownership over such structure together with your spouse but not the land.
+If your spouse is Thai, and you are planning to build a house on his/her land, you are recommended to sign a lease agreement or usufruct agreement with your spouse indicating that you have the right to possess and reside in the land.
+Please note that as a married couple, you will have the right to stay in the property.

 How to Buy Property through a Thai Company?

 Some property buyers may prefer a holding structure, with more ownership rights than a leasehold title.
-In this case, it is possible to set-up a Thai company for property acquisitions, this method sits in the "grey-area" of the Thai legal system.
-The Thai government and the Land Offices overseeing property transfers across the country, do not encourage this practice.
+In this case, it is possible to set-up a Thai company for property acquisitions, this method sits in the "grey area" of the Thai legal system.
+The Thai government and the Land Offices overseeing property transfers across the country, do not encourage this practice since it can be deemed as avoidance of law if the company is not active.

 For a company to be classified as a "Thai Entity", at least 51% of the shareholding needs to be held by Thai nationals.
-The main concern of the authorities is the unauthorized use of "Nominee Thai Shareholders", that are essentially "fake investors" used to facilitate property purchase.
+The main concern of the authorities is the unauthorized use of "Nominee Thai Shareholders", which are essentially "fake investors" used to facilitate property purchases under Thai companies.

 However, provided foreign buyers comply with the law (Using "real" shareholders/ Thai partners), this option offers a good degree of indirect ownership and control.